camlspotter/omake/README.md

 # OMake 0.9

-This is a maintenance version of OMake 0.9.8.6-0.rc1.
+This is a maintenance version of OMake 0.9, based on 0.9.8.6-0.rc1.

 * Documents: http://omake.metaprl.org/index.html